lsst-tstn/tstn-006/index.rst

 Vacuum Gauge and Controller
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-is a full-range vacuum gauge, operating from approximately :math:`7.5\times10^{-10}` Torr to 750 Torr.
+The vacuum gauge is a full-range vacuum gauge, operating from approximately :math:`7.5\times10^{-10}` Torr to 750 Torr.
 After connecting the gauge to the controller, the controller may display either a or message.
 To enable the gauge, hold down the up arrow on the controller for a few